-The desire for credible, accurate, complete, and long-term climate records-from any location cannot be overemphasized.
+The desire for credible, accurate, complete, and long-term climate records-from any location-cannot be overemphasized.
 Thus, this consideration always should have a high priority.
 However, because of spatial diversity in climate, monitoring that fills knowledge gaps and provides information on long-term temporal variability in short-distance relationships also will be valuable.
 We cannot be sure that climate variability and climate change will affect all parts of a given park unit equally.
-In fact, it is appropriate to speculate that this is not the case, and spatial variations in temporal variability extend to small spatial scales.
+In fact, it is appropriate to speculate that this is not the case, and spatial variations in temporal variability extend to small spatial scales, a consequence of diversity within SODN in both topography and in land use patterns.